Wilshire Grand Center: Construction

 Turner Construction received the contracts for both the demolition of the former hotel and the construction of the new tower.
 The latter began on February 15, 2014, with a record 21600 cuyd pour of concrete in just 20 hours, creating an 18 ft base for what would become the tallest building west of the Mississippi.

 The foundation is set on bedrock known as the Fernando Formation; this siltstone has been compressed by an ocean that formerly covered the area and is a good base for a building.

-More than 12,500 m2 of interior dimension stone and 8,500 m2 exterior stone cladding and paving were used on the project.
-The sourcing, production, QA/QC and expediting of the stone was carried out by Ramsey Stone Consultants on behalf of Turner Construction.

-On March 8, 2016, the topping out ceremony was held.

-On March 17, 2016, a construction worker died by suicide after jumping from the 53rd floor, landing on a vehicle below.

-On September 3, 2016, the Wilshire Grand became the tallest building in Los Angeles at 1,100 feet.
+The topping out ceremony was held on March 8, 2016, and when the spire was placed on September 3, the Wilshire Grand became the tallest building in Los Angeles at 1,100 feet.
 The supertall building opened on June 23, 2017.

 The building, while recognized as "tallest" in the city by the Council on Tall Buildings and Urban Habitat, achieves this recognition through the height of its decorative sail and spire rather than highest occupiable floor space.
 From the ground, due to local topography, the Wilshire Grand sits visibly lower than other surrounding buildings.
 From the vantage of the building's 73rd floor observation deck, the US Bank Tower is markedly higher in elevation, and remains downtown Los Angeles' most prominent visual landmark.

 Ownership

-The building is owned by the Hanjin Group (through its subsidiary Hanjin International), a South Korean conglomerate that also owns Korean Air.
-In 2020, Hanjin negotiated a refinancing of the building's debt ($900 million), which came with the condition of paving the way to sell the building further down the road.
+This building is owned by the Hanjin Group (through its subsidiary Hanjin International), a South Korean conglomerate that also owns Korean Air.
+In 2020, Hanjin negotiated a refinancing of the building's debt ($900 million), which came with the condition of selling of the property in the future.
 Because of the COVID-19 pandemic, the value of the building dropped from $1.1 billion to $573 million.
-From 2011 to 2017, Hanjin got a 60-million tax break from the city of Los Angeles.
+From 2011 to 2017, Hanjin received $60 million in tax breaks from the City of Los Angeles.